narravaganza/narravaganza.github.io/_stories/flavour-of-facts.md

 title: The Flavour of Facts
 preview: "Guy goes to an ice cream shop, walks up, peculiarly goes: do you have cucumber ice cream please"
 ---
 Guy goes to an ice cream shop, walks up, peculiarly goes:

 "Do you have cucumber ice cream please"

-"Cucumber?
+"Nn-what?
+Cucum...
 We don't..
 We don't have cucumber ice cream here"

 "Ah ok thanks"